FIVE judicial officers appointed

 - human resource management policies and practices.

-The Committee focussed on providing tailored programs for the various working groups within the registries and chambers based on specific needs highlighted through the Performance Management and Development System and an internal staff survey.
+The Committee focussed on providing tailored programs for the various working groups within the registries and chambers based on specific needs highlighted through the Performance Management and Development System as well as management and staff feedback.

 Specific training delivered through the Committee can be found under Training, Learning and Development.